 The definition of Source and Destination Global/Node IDs and Tunnel/ LSP Numbers are derived from [RFC6370].
-The notation is designed to describe co-routed or associated bi-directional LSPs, which is suitable in the context of the work here.
+The notation is designed to describe co-routed or associated bi-directional LSPs.

-As defined in Section 4.6.1.2 and Section 4.6.2.2 of [RFC3209], the "Tunnel end point address" is mapped to Destination Node ID, and "Extended Tunnel ID" is mapped to Source Node ID.
+As defined in Section 4.6.1.2 and Section 4.6.2.2 of [RFC3209], the "Tunnel end point address" is mapped to Destination Node ID, and

+"Extended Tunnel ID" is mapped to Source Node ID.
 Both IDs can be IPv6 addresses.